reddydodda/mcp_docs/README.md

   edit the file as required

-2. add the user class to init files
+2. add the user class to init files at `/infra/init.yml`

           vim /srv/salt/reclass/classes/cluster/snv/infra/chandra.yml

           - cluster.snv.infra.chandra

-3. run salt-call to update user
+3. run user and openssh state to create new user

          salt '*' cmd.run 'salt-call state.sls linux.system.user,openssh'

-4. If encounter with any error try to run
+4. If encounter with any error try to run to check any miss-configration

          reclass-salt --top